 Who are we?

-The Men’s Behaviour Change Network (MBCN) of NSW consists of representatives from Men’s Behaviour Change Program (MBCP) providers from across NSW who have met the Minimum Standards for Men’s Domestic Violence Behaviour Change Programs in NSW.
+The Men’s Behaviour Change Network (MBCN) of NSW consists of representatives from Men’s Behaviour Change Program providers from across the state who have met the NSW Practice Standards for Men’s Domestic Violence Behaviour Change Programs.
+Providers who meet the standards or who are working towards the Standards, and other practitioners and organisations who work with men who use family violence, are welcome to attend its meetings.

 A community free of Domestic and Family Violence.